-- -h prints this usage information. - -s <stoneName> sets the name of the running v6.1.5 Stone to scan; if this option is not used, the script will default to gemserver61.
+-s <stoneName> sets the name of the running v6.1.5 Stone to scan; if this option is not used, the script will default to genserver61.

 The convprep61 script scans the v6.1.5 repository and produces files that are used in the second phase of conversion.
 These files are written to \$upgradeLogDir.
 The convprep61 script will write progress messages to stdout.
 When it completes, it will report: